sjain1992/awesome-tech/docs/qa.md

 - [DZone: Is Complexity Killing Your Code Quality?](https://dzone.com/articles/is-complexity-killing-your-code-quality) Complexity leads to bugs, and bugs lead to unemployment.
 Is your code getting too complex?
 - [softwaretestingnews.co.uk: The downfall of good code](http://www.softwaretestingnews.co.uk/downfall-good-code/)
 - [DZone: Six Developer Phrases That QA Engineers Love to Hate](https://dzone.com/articles/6-developer-phrases-that-qa-engineers-love-to-hate) We have to verify that our code works, that's just a fact of life.
 Having spent my entire life on the developer side of the room I must say (if I'm going to be honest) that I have committed each and every one of these sins.
+- [DZone: Best Practices in Mobile App Testing 🌟🌟](https://dzone.com/articles/best-practices-in-mobile-app-testing) Here are some challenges and best practices to keep in mind while you are performing mobile app testing.

 [![dzone_refcard_refactoring_patterns](images/dzone_refcard_refactoring_patterns.png)](https://dzone.com/refcardz/refactoring-patterns)